 The Academic Support Center assists the Cardinal Newman faculty by providing them with individual student learning plans.
 These profiles are typically written when a student enters Cardinal Newman as a ninth grader or transfer student, and are meant to provide teachers with concise, practical information that will help them work more productively with these students.

-The counselors address the emotional needs and family and outside challenges of the students.
-In addition they work to create a course schedule that provides for greater student success.
+The counselor provides the initial referral to the ASC.
+They will then address the emotional needs and family and outside challenges of the students.
+In addition, they work to create a course schedule that provides for greater student success.

 Extended Time Tests